Motoufiq/DC_Gen3_Module_Analysis/README.md

 RcisTarget identifies transcription factor binding motifs (TFBS) over-represented on a gene list.
 In a first step, RcisTarget selects DNA motifs that are significantly over-represented in the surroundings of the transcription start site (TSS) of the genes in the gene-set.
 This is achieved by using a database that contains genome-wide cross-species rankings for each motif.
 The motifs that are then annotated to TFs and those that have a high Normalized Enrichment Score (NES) are retained.
 Finally, for each motif and gene-set, RcisTarget predicts the candidate target genes (i.e. genes in the gene-set that are ranked above the leading edge).

-For additional details about RcisTarget package, please refer [Link1](https://pubmed.ncbi.nlm.nih.gov/28991892/), [Link 2](https://www.bioconductor.org/packages/release/bioc/html/RcisTarget.html), and [Link 3](https://www.bioconductor.org/packages/devel/bioc/vignettes/RcisTarget/inst/doc/RcisTarget.html
+For additional details about RcisTarget package, please refer [Reference Paper 1](https://pubmed.ncbi.nlm.nih.gov/28991892/), [R Package 1](https://www.bioconductor.org/packages/release/bioc/html/RcisTarget.html), and [R Package 1 vignettes](https://www.bioconductor.org/packages/devel/bioc/vignettes/RcisTarget/inst/doc/RcisTarget.html
 )

 Note:
+1. The RcisTarget R script was applied on all 382 modules Generation 3 modules[Reference Paper 2](https://www.biorxiv.org/content/10.1101/525709v2) using the default settings.
+2. The input data is .txt files containing Gene Symbols column as mandatory.
+3. The output data of the analysis is Motif_Enrichment_AUC_Histogram_Plot.pdf, Best_Enrichment_Motifs_NES_Plot.pdf,  motifEnrichmentTable.csv, motifEnrichmentTable_wGenes.csv, Motif_data_table.html, and Network.html.
+Note: All the plots and csv files can be opened by a simple left click and viewed, however, Motif_data_table.html and Network.html cannot be viewed by a simple left click.
+To view the Motif data table and Network of appropriate module, click on the visualize_interactive_motif_data_table and Visualize_Interactive_Network links to view the html contents.
-The RcisTarget R script was applied on 382 modules [Ref](https://www.biorxiv.org/content/10.1101/525709v2) using the default settings.
-The results were obtained 235 modules successfully and 147 modules failed to run (due to non-matching identifier between the Gene Symbols and motif database).
+4. The outputs were obtained for 235 modules successfully, however, 147 modules failed to run (due to non-matching Gene Symbols identifier between the input file and motif database).

-Module Table:
+**Module Table: